 Those that can afford it normally opt for private medical cover.
 However, comprehensive medical cover can be very expensive and not everybody can afford it.
+That is definitely worthwhile.

-But is it worth it then?
+But is it worthwhile then?

 The cost of treatment in a private hospital can be prohibitive.
 As a matter of fact, very few South Africans are able to afford such care from their own pockets.